code-anwarhosen/django-starter/readme.md

 cd django-starter
 ```

-Create a virtualenv and activate. (make sure you have python and python venv module)
+Create a virtualenv and activate. (make sure to have `python virtualenv module` installed)

 ```
 python -m venv venv